btf-org/flank/README.md

 Flank is a lightweight SSRS for quick reports.

-- 🔥 **Blazing-fast authoring loop** — No drag-and-drop.
+- 🔥 **Blazing-fast authoring** — No drag-and-drop.
 Just write SQL once.
-- 🤖 **AI-friendly** — No new language to learn.
-Just use Claude Code / Copilot.
+- 📤 **Easy sharing** — No exporting and emailing CSVs.
+Just share a webpage.
 - 📦 **Dead-simple deployment** — No Windows Server required.
 Just install and run.

 ## A faster way to get people their data